-POLICY HG5 - TRAFFIC GENERATION
+POLICY HG7 - TRAFFIC GENERATION (SMALL SITES)

-The anticipated traffic generated by residential developments will be a consideration in assessing the appropriateness of development proposals.
-Applications will have to demonstrate that the impact of smaller developments is not likely to result in levels of additional traffic that has a significantly adverse impact on the highway network.
+The anticipated traffic generated by smaller residential developments, as defined by Policy HG2, will be a consideration in assessing the appropriateness of development proposals.
+Applications will have to demonstrate that the impact of smaller developments is not likely to result in levels of additional vehicular traffic that has an adverse impact on the highway network.
 It is a requirement that developments be accessed safely from the highway network with appropriate provision for pedestrians and cyclists.
+This policy links to Policy LS3.

-- 3.3.2 The following plans, documents and strategies support the Tarvin Parish Neighbourhood Plan, Housing Growth Policies: - Tarvin Village Design Statement 2007 (Revised & updated 2017) (Appendix 7) - Tarvin Village Parish Plan - Cheshire West and Chester Local Plan - Neighbourhood Plan Steering Group community surveys - National Planning Policy Framework
+- 3.3.2 The following plans, documents and strategies support the Tarvin Parish Neighbourhood Plan, Housing Growth Policies: - Tarvin Village Design Statement 2007 (Revised & updated 2017) (Appendix 13) - Tarvin Village Parish Plan - Cheshire West and Chester Local Plan - Neighbourhood Plan Steering Group community surveys - National Planning Policy Framework